WGRM-FM: Willis era

-Its license got deleted on February 2, 2022, with WGRM (AM).
+The WGRM and WGRM-FM licenses were deleted on February 2, 2022.

 Former personalities

 Past on-air personalities on WGRM-FM include Rose Mathews Ewing, known as the "Weather Lady", who read weather forecasts on WGRM and WGRM-FM while her husband Clay Ewing owned the stations.
 Rose Ewing died of heart failure in May 2006 at the age of 66.
 Clay Ewing died six months later on November 23, 2006, at the age of 67.
 In addition to his role with the radio stations, Clay Ewing served one term as mayor of Greenwood from 1973 to 1977.